I know you have this question while entering a niche or researching the internet to select a profitable niche.

 I will share how I overcame my confusion and started the journey into my niche.
 So you can do the same.

 Think of a world where everyone is doing everything.

 There will be no experts.
-There will be no innovation, creativeness.
+There will be no innovation and creativity.

-When you do all the work the same as me and everyone else there is a limit for what all of us can do.
+When you do all the work the same as me and everyone else, there is a limit to what all of us can do.

-If you, me and everyone are doing different things, you will have time to upgrade your skill in that particular field and become expert in it.
+If you, me and everyone are doing different things, you will have time to upgrade your skill in that area and become an expert in that field.

 If the work is split and you are fishing for everyone in a given community.

 On day 1 you catch a fish for everyone while everyone does a different job.

 When the days pass you have the expertise and skill to catch 5 fish for everyone in your community.

 As the days pass, you fish even more and your community can trade fish with your neighbouring community for anything you want.